PARTICIPANT INFO

 https://www.foli.fi/en

-Regional bus to KUBU:
+Regional bus From Turku to Björkboda:

 https://www.matkahuolto.fi/en